Ninja-Squad/ninja-squad.github.com/_posts/2019-05-07-what-is-angular-ivy.md

 (in this example, on the name of the field `ponyModel` backing the input `pony`).

-That seems like an implementation detail, but it has consequences on the rebuild time: if you have 200 components in your app and you're changing the code of 3 of those components, the Ivy compiler only has to recompile those 3 components.
+That seems like an implementation detail, but it has consequences on the rebuild time as the Ivy compiler can do better than to recompile everything as the View Engine did.
-It doesn't need to recompile all of the unmodified components, because their generated code is guaranteed to not depend on the code of the modified components anymore.

 A little trivia of Angular history: modules were introduced fairly lately in Angular development,